 To bring a claim for damages in Indiana, an injured pedestrian must prove negligence on the part of the automobile driver.
 An Indianapolis pedestrian accident lawyer can act quickly to preserve evidence and establish whether a driver’s fault caused a collision with you or your loved one.
 This evidence may establish that the driver:

 - Failed to see the pedestrian because he or she was distracted (cell phone records, which can be subpoenaed, may indicate the driver was talking on the phone or texting)

-- Many other potential legal theories that are too numerous to mention and remain factually sensitive on a case-by-case basis.
+- Other potential legal theories too numerous to mention and remain factually sensitive on a case-by-case basis.